How to Make Schug (Skug, Zhug, Zhoug) Sauce

-Schug (pronounced skoog, sometimes spelled zhug) is a spiced green sauce originating from Yemen but used throughout the Middle East.
+Schug (pronounced skoog, sometimes spelled zhug or skug or zhoug) is a spiced green sauce originating from Yemen but used throughout the Middle East.
 It’s a blend of herbs, chilies, and toasted spices.

 I first wrote about it several years ago after discovering it in Joshua McFadden’s Six Seasons, which inspired me to drizzle it over anything from roasted vegetables to grilled meat.
 This is maybe my favorite way to use it: roasted cauliflower (or delicata squash) with lemony yogurt sauce.
 The combination of the charred vegetables, with the creamy yogurt sauce and the spiced, herby schug is irresistible.